UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-We may study the content of 'page' before our initial creation of dataframes.
+We may study the content of `page` before our initial creation of dataframes.

 ~~~
 page.content[:1000]